 Incrediball hydrangea

-Incrediball Hydrangea is an attractive, fast-growing, low-maintenance variety.
+Incrediball hydrangea is an attractive, fast-growing, low-maintenance cultivar of native smooth hydrangea.
 This cold-hardy deciduous shrub has enormous white flowers that grow on strong stems.
-Incrediball has a long blooming season and attractive green foliage in the garden, as well as flowers that can be displayed in bouquets or dried for fall decor.
-Incrediball Hydrangea is an improved version of the classic Annabelle Hydrangea offered by international plant brand Proven Winners, who consistently name Incrediball as one of their best-selling plants.
+Incrediball has a long blooming season, attractive green foliage in the garden, and flowers that can be displayed in bouquets or dried for fall decor.

-Incrediball hydrangea: The basics
+Incrediball hydrangea basics

 Incrediball Hydrangea is a cultivar of Hydrangea arborescens (Smooth Hydrangea).
 Native to North America, these shrubs can produce flowers up to a foot across once they’ve made themselves at home in your garden.
 The blooms open a pale green color, fading to white as the summer draws to an end.